Online Literature · Classics · Epic Poetry

 Your Instructor

-I teach literature for the same reason Homer sang — because these stories matter, and because most of us were never given the tools to really enter them.
+The theme of my life is hero worship.
+I teach literature for the same reason Homer sang — because these stories matter, and the ancient flames of the heroes within are worthy of spending a lifetime fanning.

 My courses are built around a simple conviction: the great epic poems are not difficult because they are obscure, but because they are deep.
-Given the right context, the right questions, and the right companions for the journey, anyone can read them — and be changed by them.
+Given the right context, the right hierarchical structure, and the right companions for the journey, anyone can read them — and be deeply moved by them.

-The Divine Comedy course is fully built and available.
-The Iliad course launches Q2 2026.
+The Divine Comedy course is fully built.
+The Iliad course, for Q2 2026, is imminent.
 The Aeneid and Paradise Lost follow through the year.

 Get in Touch